Stephen Flynn’s voting in Parliament

 Stephen Flynn is a Scottish National Party MP, and on the vast majority of issues votes the same way as other Scottish National Party MPs.

-This is a random selection of Stephen Flynn’s votes, where they voted similarly to their party.
+This is a random selection of Stephen Flynn’s votes.

 We have lots more plain English analysis of Stephen Flynn’s voting record on issues like health, welfare, taxation and more.
 Visit Stephen Flynn’s full vote analysis page for more.

 Stephen Flynn has never rebelled against their party in the current parliament.
 Find out more.

 Is the Prime Minister worried that he is projected to be the first Conservative party leader to lose a general election to a fellow Thatcherite?
 [Interruption.]

 Of course, it is not just in relation to Margaret Thatcher that the Tory and Labour leaders appear to agree; the same is true of the Government’s latest migration policies.
 Those of us on these Benches are not afraid to say that we believe migration is a good thing.
 It enriches our communities, it enriches our economy, and it enriches our universities, our schools, our health service and,...